df-upwork/proposals/daily/2025/12/16/02/result/EN.md

 1) Neither of the structures you are considering is optimal for achieving your objectives.
 In points 3 and 4 I outline their main disadvantages.
-In point 5, I outline a structure that is significantly more effective for your situation.
+In point 5, I outline a structure that is more effective for your situation.

 2) Key definitions used in my analysis:
 Malta: `M᛭`